Skip to main content

 Frequently Asked Questions

-Single-storey rear extensions of 3-4 metres on Victorian terraces (the most common Crystal Palace project) run £50,000-£80,000 including stepped foundations, retaining walls where needed, structural steel, glazing, electrics, plumbing, and finishes.
-Side return infill runs £35,000-£55,000.
-Wraparound extensions on the wider terraces run £65,000-£100,000.
-Stepped foundations or short retaining walls on the ridge add £3,000-£5,000 over a flat-site equivalent.
-Build Over Agreement with Thames Water adds £317 plus CCTV survey.
-Trial hole investigation adds £400-£800 where ground conditions aren't already known.
-Fixed-price contract before any work starts.
+Three patterns cover most of what we build here.
+Single-storey rear extensions of 3 to 4 metres on Victorian terraces are the most common Crystal Palace project, including stepped foundations, retaining walls where needed, structural steel, glazing, electrics, plumbing, and finishes.
+Side return infill turns a narrow side passage into usable kitchen space.
+Wraparound extensions on the wider terraces combine a rear projection with a side return for a larger open-plan room.
+Stepped foundations or short retaining walls on the ridge add to the groundwork over a flat-site equivalent.
+Where the extension passes a public Thames Water sewer, a Build Over Agreement plus CCTV survey is required, and a trial hole investigation is needed where ground conditions aren't already known.
+The fixed price is confirmed after a free site visit, before any work starts.

-Why does the Crystal Palace ridge affect foundation costs?
+Why does the Crystal Palace ridge affect foundations?

 Which council do I apply to in Crystal Palace?

 Depends which side of the boundary your property sits.
 Most Crystal Palace properties fall under Bromley Council, streets west of Anerley Hill come under Lambeth, and a few on the upper slope are under Croydon.
 We check the property's planning portal entry at the survey before any application.
-Permitted development rules are the same nationally — 3-metre rear projection on a terrace, 4 metres on a semi under Class A — but conservation area boundaries and Article 4 directions differ.
-The Crystal Palace Park conservation area covers properties near the park with restrictions on visible front-elevation changes; rear extensions are generally fine.
+Permitted development rules are the same nationally, a 3-metre rear projection on a terrace, 4 metres on a semi under Class A, but conservation area boundaries and Article 4 directions differ.
+The Crystal Palace Park conservation area covers properties near the park with restrictions on visible front-elevation changes.
+Rear extensions are generally fine.
 We submit the Lawful Development Certificate or full planning application to the right authority as part of every project.

 Why hire All Well for a Crystal Palace kitchen extension?

 Three reasons.
 First, location: our office is on Limes Avenue, SE20, 5 minutes from any Crystal Palace property.
-We know the ridge — which streets have stepped foundations, which sit on clay versus gravel, where the borough boundary runs.
+We know the ridge, which streets have stepped foundations, which sit on clay versus gravel, where the borough boundary runs.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including stepped foundations, retaining walls, party wall surveyor fees, and Build Over Agreement where the extension passes a public sewer.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Crystal Palace Kitchen Extensions